Customer cries foul over Better Burger's 'contaminated' halal cooking practices

 What is halal meat?

-Halal food adheres to Islamic law, defined in the Koran, which involves the animal being killed through a cut to the jugular and out of sight of other animals.
-Animals must be alive and healthy at the time of slaughter.
-The blood is thereafter drained from the carcass.
+Foods that are specifically prohibited are referred to as 'haram'.
+Among the most important prohibitions are pork and alcohol.

+Under halal practice, the butcher must follow a humane process during the slaughter of the animal.

-During the process, a Muslim prayer known as tasmiya or shahada is recited.
+During the process of the slaughter, a Muslim prayer known as tasmiya or shahada is recited.

+The animal has to be alive and healthy and practising Muslim should perform the slaughter in adherence to the ritual, requiring the animal's through to be cut with a sharp knife.

+A study in the UK showed that 88 per cent of the animals killed by Halal methods in the UK were stunned beforehand.

 There are no official statistics on halal meat production in New Zealand, though nearly all of the country's red meat export slaughter premises are certified to undertake slaughter in compliance with halal requirements.